-- 29. Lighting of streets and pedestrian/cycle paths must be designed and provided (prior to the issue of a Statement of Compliance for the relevant stage) in accordance with Australian Standard 1158.1 to the satisfaction of the Responsible Authority. - 30.
+- 30.29.Lighting of streets and pedestrian/cycle paths must be designed and provided (prior to the issue of a Statement of Compliance for the relevant stage) in accordance with Australian Standard 1158.1 to the satisfaction of the Responsible Authority. - 34.30.
 Before a statement of compliance is issued for each stage of the subdivision, the landscape works shown on the approved detailed landscape plan for that stage must be carried out and completed to the satisfaction of the Responsible Authority or by agreement with the Responsible Authority, bond landscaping works incomplete at the completion of civil works.
 Payment can be made in the form of a cash bond or bank guarantee.
 The bond will be released upon satisfactory completion of works.
 Refer to the Cardinia Shire Council developer landscape guidelines, (as amended from time to time) for bond calculation details.
-Please note: At practical completion the outstanding landscape works bond will be released and only a landscape maintenance bond will be retained.
+Please note: At practical completion the outstanding landscape works bond will be released and only a landscape maintenance bond will be retained. - 32.31.Before a statement of compliance is issued for each stage of the subdivision, bonding must be provided to the Responsible Authority to cover all landscaping works for a twenty four (24) month maintenance period.
+Payment can be made in the form of a cash bond or bank guarantee.
+Refer to the Cardinia Shire Council developer landscape guidelines, (as amended from time to time) for bond calculation details.
+A Certificate of Final Completion will be issued by the Responsible Authority and the bond released, less any moneys retained for imperfect works, following the satisfactory completion and satisfactory maintenance of the landscaping for a minimum of 24 months.
+Final completion will not be granted between 1 November and 31 March.

-Date issued: Date permit comes into operation: Signature for the responsible authority: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation) Permit No.: T190728 Page 12 of 21
+Date issued: Date permit comes into operation: Signature for the responsible authority:

+(or if no date is specified, the permit

+comes into operation on the same day as

+the amendment to which the permit

+applies comes into operation)

+Permit No.: T190728 Page 13 of 21